ksator/network-test-automation-demo/README.md

 ls -l /home/arista/.local/bin/
 ```

-Run this command to add this path to the PATH
+Run this command to add this path to the PATH env variable

 ```bash
 echo $HOME